PCIT or Play Therapy: What’s the Difference for Children With Behavioral Challenges?

 What are the key differences?

-Which approach is right for your child?
+Which therapy is right for your child?

-Every child and family is different.
-The best therapy option depends on your child’s needs, age and the challenges your family is experiencing.
-What matters most is finding support that helps both caregivers and children feel understood, confident and connected.
+Every child and family is different, so the best therapy option depends on your child’s needs, age and the challenges your family is experiencing.
+What truly matters most is finding support that helps both caregivers and children feel understood and connected.
+If you’re exploring children’s behavioral therapy options for your child, you’re already taking an important step toward positive change.

 Let’s take the first step, together.